 I teach at an all girls’ school, with a beautiful idyllic campus and one of the best bakeries in the city.
 The students will be walking around eating pasta de natas, wearing different styles of uniforms every day, and hair always braided with bows.
 After a long time away from campus, the students are grateful to be able to see their friends and play and it’s really heartening to see.

 Thai schools are also very big on celebrating every occasion.
 On Christmas eve, the school was a sea of tiny red Santas.
 On Valentine’s day, students will bring sheets of heart shaped stickers with them to stick onto each other and onto other students; in return, teachers give students little sweets as gifts.
 Our school also gifted us 8 tins of mackerel, some noodles and soy sauce.
 At the time, this seemed like a bit of a strange present – but on further investigation, Thai people often give each other food related presents and joyfully receive them also.

 What I Teach

-I teach Mathematics for English Integrated Studies, so this is a mixture of teaching Maths and English.
+I teach Mathematics for English Integrated Studies, so this is a mixture of being a Maths and English TEFL teacher.
 The students learn Maths in Thai, alongside this I teach them the same topics in English.
 This has a surprising amount of vocabulary, we go through key vocabulary for the lesson and they practice the mathematical concepts at the same time.
 All Thai students will have nicknames in addition to their given names, and these can vary from common Thai nicknames to names like Cheese, iPhone and Whipped Cream.

 The varying levels of English between the students can be challenging whilst focusing on math vocabulary.
 A few students will speak almost indistinguishable from native level, and some will not even have a basic set of vocabulary.
 This also can lead to some really nice moments.
 Last week I gave students in my classes 20 minutes of free time after completing an exam.